1. Power: the Academic Introduction

 The truth is that there are plenty of cases where using one’s power over another is far from unjust: it’s the right thing to do.1

-Consider parents: they hold the ability to guide and influence their children's behavior in profound ways.
-This power manifests in various forms, from soft power, which shapes preferences through persuasion and emotional connection, to hard power, rooted in financial control and the legal authority to make decisions on their behalf.
-To fulfill their role effectively, parents must wield both forms of power—soft and hard—balancing encouragement and attraction with the occasional need for disciplinary measures, such as punishment, as a tool for guidance.
-Parents who shy away from using their influence often struggle to provide the structure and guidance children need for healthy development, leaving a vacuum where leadership should be.
-In these cases, wielding power isn’t unjust—it’s essential.
+Consider parents: they possess a unique authority to shape and influence their children’s behavior in profound ways.
+This power manifests in two primary forms: soft power, which relies on persuasion, emotional connection, and modeling to guide preferences, and hard power, grounded in financial control and legal authority to make decisions on their children’s behalf.
+To fulfill their role effectively, parents should wield both forms of power—soft and hard—balancing encouragement and attraction with the occasional need for disciplinary measures, such as punishment, as a tool for guidance.
+Parents who avoid using their influence often struggle to provide the structure and direction essential for healthy development, creating a vacuum that can harm the child’s growth.
+When raising kids, exercising power isn’t an overreach—it’s a moral responsibility.

-But if you weren’t convinced by this knockdown example, let’s consider another: secluding violent murderers away from society.
-When the judicial branch puts murderers in prisons, the state is exercising its power to keep a person forcibly detained.
-Far from being an abuse of authority, this is a just action aimed at protecting other innocent citizens and ideally rehabilitating the offender.
+But if that knockdown example didn’t convince you, let’s consider another: isolating violent murderers from society.
+When the judicial system imprisons murderers, the state is exercising its power to forcibly detain individuals.
+Far from being an abuse of authority, this is a just use of power aimed at protecting innocent citizens and, ideally, rehabilitating the offender.

 So, why do so many people come to perceive the exercise of power as inherently negative, to the extent that this feature is embedded in some definitions?

-To highlight just how slippery and easy to misinterpret these concepts can be, I pulled a small trick on you, dear reader.
-I slipped in a flawed definition of ‘oppressor’—one that captures how some people think about it—and I’m betting you didn’t catch the mistake right away.
+To highlight just how slippery and easy to misinterpret these concepts can be, I pulled a small trick in the previous paragraphs.
+I slipped in a flawed definition of ‘oppressor’—one that captures how some people erroneously think about it—and I’m betting most didn’t catch the mistake right away.

 To be labeled an oppressor, it’s a necessary condition to actively coerce, exclude, or control another group, leading to their suffering or disadvantage, but it’s not a sufficient one.
 In fact, teachers who grade students are not oppressors even though their grading will exclude some of them from being accepted by top schools, leading to their disadvantage.
 The judicial branch is not an oppressor when it coerces perpetrators away from the larger society, leading to their suffering or disadvantage.
 A bystander who is a black belt in jujutsu is not an oppressor when he uses his physical power to wrestle and control an active shooter to the ground, leading to his suffering or disadvantage.